Inside VE3DRY Repeater

 Our old equipment consisted of a Palomar RBC-700 controller, an ACC RC-85 controller, 60 watt Motorola Micor VHF mobile transmitter, a Motorola Mocom VHF mobile receiver and a 6 cavity Sinclair Q201G VHF duplexer.
 The UHF link equipment were GE Royal Imperial 30 watt mobile radios with a 6 cavity Sinclair MR-356 duplexer and Advanced Receiver Research P432VDG pre-amps.

 On the local VE3DRY repeater we were running the ACC RC-85 controller, which was tied into the Palomar RBC-700 controller for the link radios.
 Now we are using one Link Communications RLC-3 to do the job of both.
 Capable of up to 8 radios, it also has an autopatch, digital voice recorder for club announcements and signal test, and an Input/Output card for running many features remotely at the site.
-It is equipped with temperature sensors, security alarm, wind speed and direction, and also monitors battery voltage for the back-up system when there is a power outage.
+It is equipped with temperature sensors, security alarm, wind speed and direction.